oscbyspro/DiffableTextViews/README.md

 👷‍♂️🛠🚧🚧🧱🏗🧱🚧🚧⏳

-The iOS example project contains quick-and-easy-to-use configuration options.
+The iOS example project provides quick-and-easy-to-use configuration.

 <img src="Assets/iOS/iOS-numeric.png" alt="iOS Example" width="300"/>

-### Submodules
+### Modules

 It uses custom made [interval sliders](Examples/iOS/Modules/IntervalSliders/Sources/IntervalSliders), written in SwiftUI.

 ### Instructions

-To use it, download this package and run the example project from its current location using Xcode.
+To try it, download this package and run the example project from its location.

 # Views